 Day 2 Annals from Athens

-Today enjoy the world famous sights of Athens: the Parthenon, the Temple of Zeus and the Acropolis Museum.
+Today take a wander of Athens.
 Enjoy watching the Greek soldiers perform the guard change and along the way sample goods from Athens’ streets, such as the hounia.
-This afternoon is at your leisure before the evening meal at a traditional Greek taverna where it’s less a case of singing for your supper than dancing for it.
+To burn the calories off, we walk up to the top of Mount Lycabettus for a full view of Athens from its highest point.
+Lunch is in the fashionable district of Kolonaki at the foot of the hill.
+This afternoon you head to the Acropolis before some leisure time.
+This evening you have a meal at a traditional Greek taverna where it’s less a case of singing for your supper than dancing for it.
 Opa!
 (B, D).

 Day 3 Nafplio